microsoft/ignite25-LAB595-extending-dragon-copilot-with-partner-built-ai-solutions/lab/instructions/07-step.md

 Create Entra application

-1. Open a browser and go to `https://entra.microsoft.com`
+1. Open the browser and go to `https://entra.microsoft.com`
 3. In the Entra portal, select "App registrations" from the left menu.

     ![](media/entra-app-reg-menu.png)